ronanguilloux/php-gpio-web/README.md

 php-gpio-web
 ============

-Website integration example of the [php-gpio](https://github.com/ronanguilloux/php-gpio) lib
+Website integration example of the [php-gpio](https://github.com/ronanguilloux/php-gpio) lib, allowing your php-based website to blink LEDs.